fehler/break/Break-Proposal.md

 I’ve opened out the list of speakers so that they’re challenging and interesting.
 I think they are all looking beyond the silos of specialism.
 They should ask participants questions and leave them seeking answers.

-####Afterparty
+####After-Party

 Every conference needs an afterparty and Break is no different.
 I don’t think an afterparty needs much explanation really: alcoholic beverages, non-alcoholic beverages and lots of conversation.
-We've booked [21 Social](http://www.21social.co.uk) for our afterparty.
+We’ve booked [21 Social](http://www.21social.co.uk) for our afterparty.
 I’m delighted that my friends at [MailChimp](http://mailchimp.com/) are very kindly sponsoring this.
 I’ve always respected MailChimp’s ethos and I’m very happy to have the on board as sponsors.

 ###Friday